brkaisin/Partial-Update-Scala/README.md

 # Partial update in Scala

-This repository is a tiny library for representing and performing partial updates of case classes in Scala, as well as serializing and deserializing these operations.
+This repository is a tiny library for representing, deriving and performing partial updates of case classes in Scala, as well as serializing and deserializing these operations.

 The library has almost zero dependencies, except [Magnolia](https://github.com/softwaremill/magnolia) for type class derivation, which could be later replaced by custom meta-programming or [built-in derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html) (Scala 3 only).
-The library also uses [Circe](https://circe.github.io/circe/) for serialization and deserialization, but this could be moved to a separate module in the future, allowing the user to choose its own serialization library.
+The library also uses [Circe](https://circe.github.io/circe/) for serialization and deserialization, but this lies in a separate module so that the user can choose its own serialization library.

 ## Motivation